juancarlosjr97/university-peer-evaluation-automation/README.md

 7. Replace the value of the constant `MASTER_SPREADSHEET_URL` to the spreadsheet URL created on the `Project Spreadsheet Setup` without deleting the double quotes

-8. Update the value of the constant `COLLECT_DATA_TRIGGER_DATE` to the date that you would like the system to automatically collect the data without deleting the double quotes
+8. Update the value of the constant `COLLECT_DATA_TRIGGER_DATE_TIME` to the date and time that you would like the system to automatically collect the data.
+The example shows that the data will be collected on March 10, 2021 at 14:00.
+The time is using 24-hour notation.

 9. Update the constant `MODULE_NAME` to your module name and the title of the Web App

-10. Update the constant `GDRIVE_FOLDER_NAME`.
-The value on the `GDRIVE_FOLDER_NAME` would be the name of the Google Drive folder for this project
+10. Update the constant `GOOGLE_DRIVE_FOLDER_NAME`.
+The value on the `GOOGLE_DRIVE_FOLDER_NAME` would be the name of the Google Drive folder for this project

 The constant `MODULE_NAME` will be used to identified the spreadsheets and the Google Drive folder.

 11. Update the constant `EMAIL_NOTIFICATIONS` using a comma separated emails following the example

+12. Update the constant `SMTP_USERNAME` with the email of the Google account used on step 2

+13. Update the constant `SMTP_PASSWORD` with the app password of the Google account created on step 2

-12. Click on `Run`
+14. Click on `Run`

 During the first execution, the system will ask for your permissions to execute code on your behalf, as sending emails, creating/deleting files/folders.

 For more information about what the system is requesting permissions, visit the following page: https://developers.google.com/apps-script/guides/services/authorization.
 Additionally, to understand the specifics permissions of this project, go to the `Overview` and see the permissions under `Project OAuth Scopes`

-13. Click on `Review permissions`
+15. Click on `Review permissions`

-14. Select the account added as a `Test user` during the `Google Cloud Platform` setup
+16. Select the account added as a `Test user` during the `Google Cloud Platform` setup

-15. If appears a page with a title `Google hasn't verified this app`, click on `Advance` and then on `Go to PROJECT_NAME (unsafe)`.
+17. If appears a page with a title `Google hasn't verified this app`, click on `Advance` and then on `Go to PROJECT_NAME (unsafe)`.
 For more information about the information about `Google hasn't verified this app` visit the following link: https://support.google.com/cloud/answer/7454865?hl=en

 The following page will show all the permissions that the system is requesting access to execute on your Apps Script project

-16. Click on `Allow`
+18. Click on `Allow`

 If everything was executed correctly, you should have received an email with the link to your Web App.
 Additionally, it should have created two triggers: